 The New Bedford Art Museum engages the public in experiencing, understanding and appreciating art.
 Founded in April 1996, the New Bedford Art Museum serves the SouthCoast region’s community members and visitors.
 Located in the downtown historic district of the City of New Bedford, the Museum is housed in the Anthony J. Catojo Building, formerly a bank.
 The Museum consists of five galleries.
 On the first level are the Skylight Gallery, Heritage Gallery and the Upper Vault.
 On the lower level visit the Community Gallery and Lower Vault, with its distinctive circular safe door.
 Exhibitions change three times each year and vary in subject matter and artistic medium.

-The New Bedford Whaling National Park Visitor Center
+The New Bedford Whaling National Historical Park Visitor Center

 33 William Street

 Hours 9am-5pm daily

 Commemorates a living history and heritage reaching back to New Bedford’s dynamic era as the world’s foremost whaling port during the 19th century.
 This one of a kind National Park incorporates businesses and homes within the bounds of its historic footprint creating a dynamic experience that blends history and present day.